Moxio/sqlite-extended-api/README.md

 Contributing
 ------------
 Contributions to this project are more than welcome.
-If there are other SQLite API's that you would like to be able to use in PHP, feel free to send a PR or to file a feature request.
+If there are other SQLite APIs that you would like to be able to use in PHP, feel free to send a PR or to file a feature request.

 License